-- 1. Legal status that permits the establishment of domicile in the United States.
+- Legal status that permits the establishment of domicile in the United States.
 Essentially, student must be a US citizen, permanent resident, eligible temporary resident, hold an eligible visa, etc. Legal status must be sustained for at least one year plus one day prior to the start of the academic term.
-This date is known as the "Residency Determination Date" (Title 5 § 54045) - Physical presence is proved by being physically and continuously present in California for one year plus one day prior to the start of the academic term (the Residency Determination Date).
-(Title 5 § 54020 and § 54022). - 3 Intent to esrablish residence is proven by providing evidence demonstrating intent to make California a permanent home of residence (see "Acceptable Proofs of California Residence" section below).
-Taking any of the following actions (not an exhaustive list) demonstrates a lack of intent to make California a permanent home of residence: filing taxes in another state as a resident of that state; filing for divorce or a lawsuit in another state; paying resident tuition in another state; voting in another state.
+This date is known as the "Residency Determination Date" (Title 5 § 54045). - 2.
+Physical presence is proved by being physically and continuously present in California for one year plus one day prior to the start of the academic term (the Residency Determination Date).
+(Title 5 § 54020 and § 54022). - 3.
+Intent to establish residence is proven by providing evidence demonstrating intent to make California a permanent home of residence (see "Acceptable Proofs of California Residence" section below).
+Taking any of the following actions (not an exhaustive list) demonstrates a lack of intent to make California a permanent home of residence: filing or paying taxes in another state or country as a resident of that state or country; filing for divorce or a lawsuit in another state; paying resident tuition in another state; registering to vote or voting in another state.
 Moving to California for educational purposes alone does not grant residency (Education Code, § 68062(d)).